We see a future in our past.

 — Marylou Colver

-We have received recognition, locally and statewide, for our efforts to save Lake Oswego landmarks.
+We have received recognition, both locally and statewide, for our efforts to save Lake Oswego landmarks.
 No other organization does what we do for Lake Oswego.

 The Lake Oswego Preservation Society is an all-volunteer organization.
 Since there are no paid staff and we do not have a physical building to maintain, 100 percent of the donations we receive are dedicated to our mission.